-This is not meant to be an all-inclusive explanation of CNC G-code programming.
+This is not meant to be an all-inclusive explanation of CNC Machining, or CNC G code programming.
 It is meant to be a very basic primer.
 A first step to get you started on a pathway to a better understanding of CNC programming.

-Usually a CNC program will consist of anywhere from a few lines of code for a simple job, to thousands of lines of code for a larger job.
+CNC Machining programs can consist of anywhere from a few lines of G code for a simple job, to thousands of lines of CNC G code for a larger job.
 In this article we will focus on the simple, and shorter version.

-Usually a CNC program will have N words at the beginning of lines in the program.
-N words may be at the beginning of every line, or they may be at the beginning of just a few lines.
+CNC Machining programs usually will have N words at the beginning of lines in the program.
+N words may be at the beginning of every line, or they may be at the

 Sometimes you will see them as

-Other than identifying a line…the N words are ignored by the CNC machine.
+Other than identifying a line…the N words are ignored by the CNC machine control.
 Their only purpose is to be a method of identifying where you are at in the program.
 Think of N words as being similar to the page numbers of a book.

-What follows is a basic list of the most common G-Codes with a brief explanation of it’s use/purpose.
+What follows is a basic list of the most common G Code for CNC machining with a brief explanation of it’s use/purpose.
 It is not meant to be a complete list.
-This is also not meant to be complete description of each individual G-code’s use.
-When a G word offer’s more than one use, The most commonly used purpose to that G-code.
+This is also not meant to be complete description of each individual G code’s use.
+When a G word offer’s more than one use, The most commonly used purpose to that G code.
 In some cases a G word has a different use for lathe or mill.
 Again, the most commonly used G words are:

 G00 Rapid Transverse Motion